 \subsection{Ablations}

-\textbf{Building Harmony.} To quantify the improvements from each objective in Harmony, we rebuild Harmony's architecture step-by-step, starting at CLIP \cite{clip}.
-The results for pre-training a CLIP ViT-S/16 on CC3M \cite{cc3m} for 25 epochs are shown in Table \ref{tab:ablation}.
-We continue by adding a visual feature prediction task in the form of self-distillation.
+\textbf{Building Harmony.} To quantify the improvements from each objective in Harmony, we rebuild Harmony's architecture step-by-step, starting at CLIP \citep{clip}.
+The results for pre-training a CLIP on CC3M \citep{cc3m} are shown in Table \ref{tab:ablation}.
+We continue by adding a visual feature prediction task in the form of self-distillation ($\mathcal{L}_{D}$).
 This substantially boosts the accuracies across all tasks.
-Subsequently, we add soft targets by utilizing the same teacher network $\teacherVisionEncoder$ used in the feature prediction, further increasing performance.
+Subsequently, we add soft targets ($\mathcal{L}_{\text{Soft}}$) by utilizing the same teacher network $\teacherVisionEncoder$ used in the feature prediction, further increasing performance.
 However, we notice a degradation in the SSEG performance.
-To remedy this, we add the pixel reconstruction loss from MAE \cite{mae}, which operates in the pixel space, leading to more granular pixel-level features being learned.
-This increases SSEG closer its value after feature prediction.
-The 0-shot and LIN accuracies also increase slightly.
+To remedy this, we add the pixel reconstruction loss ($\mathcal{L}_{R}$) from MAE \citep{mae}, which operates in the pixel space, leading to more granular pixel-level features being learned, increasing SSEG closer its value after feature prediction.

 Moreover, we investigate the effect of adding our two text losses to the original CLIP.
-Starting from the same baseline show in Table \ref{tab:ablation}, adding both MLM and text self-distillation objectives increases the 0-shot classification by +1.3\% compared to CLIP.
+Starting from the same baseline show in Table \ref{tab:ablation}, adding both MLM ($\mathcal{L}_{M}$) and text self-distillation ($\mathcal{L}_{TD}$) objectives increases the 0-shot classification by +1.4\% compared to CLIP.
 This is likely due to a boost in representation ability of the text encoder $\studentTextEncoder$, and the introduction of an EMA teacher text encoder $\teacherTextEncoder$.
-However, even in downstream tasks that do not utilize text encoders like FT and SSEG, there is still a slight increase in performance, likely due to the making the contrastive learning task more meaningful by enhancing textual representations, leading to more reflective similarity matrices in Equation \ref{eq:hard_only}.
+However, even in downstream tasks that do not utilize text encoders like FT, there is still a slight increase in performance, likely due to the making the contrastive learning task more meaningful by enhancing textual representations, leading to more reflective similarity matrices in Equation \ref{eq:hard_only}.